in28minutes/in28minutes.github.io/_blog/articles/2017-01-28-spring-boot-unit-testing-with-junit-top20.md

 ## Executing the Http POST Operation

-Example request is shown below.
-It contains all the details to register a course to a student.
+An example request is shown below.
+It provides all of the information needed to enrol a student for a course.
 ```json
 {
   "name": "Microservices",